Site-percolation transition of run-and-tumble particles: The Model

-{\it The model:} We consider $N$ run and tumble particles on a square lattice with periodic boundary conditions in both directions, where sites labeled by ${\bf i}\equiv (x,y)$ with $x,y=1,2 \dots,L$ carry an occupation index $n_{\bf i}=0,1$ representing vacant and occupied sites respectively.
+We consider $N$ run and tumble particles on a square lattice with periodic boundary conditions in both directions, where sites labeled by ${\bf i}\equiv (x,y)$ with $x,y=1,2 \dots,L$ carry an occupation index $n_{\bf i}=0,1$ representing vacant and occupied sites respectively.
 Each site can be occupied by at most one particle respecting hard-core or excluded volume repulsion, and thus $\sum_{\bf i} n_{\bf i} = N.$ The particles are labeled by $m=1,2,\dots, N$ and each one carry an internal orientation $ {\bf \theta}_m = 0, \frac\pi2, \pi, 3\frac\pi2,$ which represents a unit vector pointing to one of the four neighbouring sites.
-The RTPs are allowed to move (run) to the neighbour along their internal orientation with unit rate, and to other three directions with rates $p.$ Runs along directions other than the particle's own internal orientation adds positional diffusion to the problem, which is essential for having a stable MIPS phase \cite{Whitelam, Ray}.
-They can also tumble with rate $\omega$ by rotating ${\bf \theta}_m$ by $\pm \frac\pi 2,$ and choose a new orientation.
+The RTPs are allowed to move (run) to the neighbour along their internal orientation with unit rate, and to other three directions with rates $p,$ when the target site is empty.
+If the target site is occupied, such a move is abandoned.
+Particle movement for a RTP with internal orientation $\theta= \frac\pi2$ is depicted in Fig. \ref{fig:dynamics}.
+Here, run towards the rightward neighbouring site is prohibited as it is occupied by another RTP.In addition particles also tumble with rate $\omega$ to change their internal orientation from ${\bf \theta}_m$ to $ \theta_m \pm \frac\pi 2,$ as shown in Fig. \ref{fig:dynamics}.